evilkim/gitlab-graphviz-mirror/DEVELOPERS.md

 ### Using a fork or a clone of the original repo

-The instructions below can be used from a fork (recommended) or from a clone of the master repo.
+The instructions below can be used from a fork (recommended) or from a clone of the main repo.

 ### Deciding the release version number